EduardChou/TMS320F2812-labs/README.md

 5. Display the A/D conversion result of the input voltage value on the eight-segment digital tube.

-6. Indicate the input voltage magnitude by the six lamps of GPIOF, i.e.
+6. Indicate the input voltage magnitude by the six lamps of GPIOF, i.e:

-The duty cycle of the first lamp for input voltage U is U/3.
+   - the duty cycle of the first lamp for input voltage U is U/3.

-The duty cycle of the sixth lamp brightness is (3-U)/3.
+   - the duty cycle of the sixth lamp brightness is (3-U)/3.

-The brightness of the remaining four lamps is arranged in an equal-difference manner.
+   - the brightness of the remaining four lamps is arranged in an equal-difference manner.

 ### lab8